legoj/resdmp/README.md

-**resdmp**,*also referred to as enumres*, dumps the string resources from a native PE module into an XML format, also parses and converts text-based resource files like idt and adm files.
+**resdmp**,*later renamed to enumres to avoid confusion with the other tool rescmp*, dumps the string resources from a native PE module into an XML format, also parses and converts text-based resource files like idt and adm files.
 Supported files types are dll, exe, vrs, cxmi, idt, adm and xml files.